The Best 7 Diesel Motorcycles That Actually Work!

 #7: The Royal Enfield Taurus

-Let’s start with arguably the most famous diesel motorcycle out there: the Royal Enfield Taurus.
+Let’s start with arguably the most famous diesel bike out there: the Royal Enfield Taurus.
 Back in 1993, Royal Enfield decided that what the world needed was a viable diesel motorcycle.
 After developing a decent 325cc four stroke diesel motor that didn’t have an absolutely awful power-to-weight ratio, the Taurus was born.
 The Taurus actually enjoyed a bit of success throughout the 90s and developed a bit of a cult following (in some weird circles) and eventually the motorcycle was sold in many European countries.
 However, at the turn of the century the interest in diesel motorcycles waned, and the once pioneering Taurus was discontinued.
 It certainly isn’t the best diesel motorcycle ever made, but it’s not the worst either – and it actually paved the way for a renewed interest in the diesel engine motorcycle world (more on that further down).
 Discontinued?
 Yes, but that doesn’t mean you can’t find one if you’re looking hard enough.
 However, we’d recommend you ignore the old Royal Enfield and get in touch with Sommer (see below) for something same-same-but-different…

 #6: The Hayes M1030 Military Motorcycle